PascalSCoder/PrintfTester/README.md

 - (nil) && 0x0

 Fast test:
-1. cp ft_printf.a && ft_printf.h to repo
+1. cp ft_printf.a AND headers to repo
 2. ./run.sh
 3. diff in results